baamenabar/cv/content/layouts/partials/footer/_index.md

 [This site has it’s own repository on Github](https://github.com/baamenabar/cv), built using Hugo written with Markdown.

-This HTML CV has also been designed to be printed or saved as a PDF with the proper page-breaks.
+This HTML CV has also been designed to be printed or saved as a PDF in A4 format with the proper page-breaks.
 It will maintain most of it’s layout.
-If your are reading this on a <span class="caps">PDF</span> or printed you can visit the original, more complete (and maybe updated) CV on [iminabar.com](http://iminabar.com/)
+If you are reading this printed or on a PDF, you can visit the original, more complete (and maybe updated) CV on [iminabar.com](http://iminabar.com/)

 Thanks for reading so far.
 Agustín